beerose/blog/content/posts/type-inference/post.md

 path: "/type-inference"
 tags: ["haskell"]
 # featuredImage: "./2.1.png"
-excerpt: I'll show the concept of a type inference algorithm for Hindley-Milner based type systems.
+excerpt: I'm showing the concept of the type inference algorithm for Hindley-Milner based type systems.
 Briefly, with super simple examples, to give the rough idea of how it works.
 Based on the presentation I gave some time ago at work.
 created: 2019-12-09
 updated: 2019-12-09
 ---